Sedona Westerners Trail Stewardship

 - Concern about Trail Conditions

 When reporting, always contact our Ranger (Forest Service Liaison).
 Try to include a photo, GPS Location, Date and Time.
 Do not confront offenders.
-Document the activity and contact the proper authorities (shown below).
+Our liaison will contact the proper authorities.